 Expected of you

-This field is very competitive and there could be thousands of applicants for each apprenticeship.
+Arts, publishing and media apprenticeships are very competitive and there could be thousands of applicants for each apprenticeship.
 Therefore, you have to use your imagination and make sure that you stand out amongst all the other applicants.